NCGRP/hapx/README.txt

 exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=3852, exclude unmapped reads && reads whose mate or pair is unmapped && not primary alignment && read fails platform/vendor quality checks && read is PCR or optical duplicate && supplementary alignment] qual = Samtools view -q option (minimum mapping quality of included reads) [default=60, don't use 0 use 1 instead, 0 is poorly defined] maxp = allow no more than maxp Ns between read pairs.
 This prevents read pairs from being assembled into an NNN-padded haploblock when they are too far apart.
 You may want to set -p maxp according to average library insert size [default 1000];
+mach = path to "machines" file for the gnu parallel command --sshloginfile

 -d = delete non-unique haploblocks from output (keep 1 from a set of identical haploblocks, keep the longer haploblock when there are exact match subsequences)
 -mm = align (muscle) extracted haploblocks